giampaolo/psutil/docs/about.rst

 About this site
 ===============

-This site is built with `Sphinx <https://www.sphinx-doc.org/>`__ and the `Read the Docs theme <https://sphinx-rtd-theme.readthedocs.io/>`__, with a number of custom additions: a dark mode, keyboard shortcuts, a top bar, an improved search navigation, and clickable API references in code blocks.
+This site is built with `Sphinx <https://www.sphinx-doc.org/>`__ on top of its built-in ``basic`` theme, with a custom layout and a number of additions:

+- Dark mode
+- Keyboard shortcuts
+- Top bar
+- On-this-page navigation
+- Improved search navigation
+- Clickable API references in code blocks
+- A "back to top" button

 Keyboard shortcuts
 ------------------